InitialPrefabs/UGUIDots.Samples/README.md

 * Clone the repository with submodules: `git clone https://github.com/InitialPrefabs/UGUIDots.Samples.git --recursive`
 * Open up the `Scenes/RectTransformConversionTest.unity` scene which shows the basic structure of how to set up a UI

+## Beta Content!
+* The `master` branch hasn't been updated in a while.
+Most updates are done in the develop branch at the moment (which rebuilds UGUIDOTS to be more responsive to Screen resolution).

 ## Build Information
 The repository uses Unity's new configurable build pipelines, head over to the `BuildConfigurations` directory if you would like to build for a specific platform.
 The ***typical build pipeline will not work with subscenes.***